 Cut the Halloumi in half lengthwise, then cut those halves into strips, kinda like stubby French fries.

 Note: You can also just slice the Halloumi into planks, but may need to adjust your air fryer times.

 OK, you have two options here…

 I had been marinating my boneless, skinless chicken breasts in Italian dressing to give them some added moisture and flavor; so I dragged my Halloumi strips through some more dressing and arranged ’em on the fryer basket in a single layer.

 If you don’t want to use the dressing, simply spray a little olive oil on the strips.

-Pop into the hot air fryer and cook for five minutes.
-Cook for five minutes or so, then pull the tray out of the air fryer.
+Arrange in s single layer on your air fryer basket, then cook for five minutes or so and pull the tray out of the air fryer.

 You can see that the cheese is getting a bit crusty, but we need to turn it (and that chicken) over, and the cheese is gonna finish before the chicken, so I pulled the cheese out of the fryer to a plate and let it rest, then turned the chicken over and cooked it for another few minutes.

 Six or seven minutes before the chicken was due to be finished, I added the Halloumi, bottom side up, and cooked it until the chicken was well and truly done, and the Halloumi was crispity on the outside and just a bit creamy on the inside.

 They went perfectly with the chicken with a lemon dill crema and a feta and baby arugula salad.